 We store the status of your accounts and collect Diagnostic Reports and other troubleshooting, bug, and crash reporting information from customers to help determine problems with the app.

 PrivacyWallet is designed to give you and only you insight into companies’ use of your data.
-The app does not share your personal data with any third party.

 We offer a variety of paid and free data sharing and privacy-related solutions.
 This one is completely free, with all features included.
 We are proud of our products, and we hope everyone will make good use the free ones we share, plus check out our paid options and add-ons as well.